-For the second quarter, organic revenue increased 5.4 percent.
-Adjusted EBITDA increased 12.7 percent to $696 million in the second quarter 2016, from $617 million adjusted combined EBITDA in the prior year quarter, while adjusted EBITDA margin was 29.4 percent.
-Adjusted net earnings from continuing operations attributable to common stockholders was $295 million for the quarter, or $0.90 per share compared to $0.74 per share in the prior year period, an increase of 21.6 percent.
+For the quarter, organic revenue increased 4.8 percent.
+Adjusted EBITDA increased 15.2 percent to $846 million for the quarter, from $734 million adjusted combined EBITDA in the prior year quarter, while adjusted EBITDA margin was 34.4 percent.
+Adjusted net earnings from continuing operations attributable to common stockholders was $377 million for the quarter, or $1.14 per share compared to $0.93 per share in the prior year quarter, an increase of 22.6 percent.

 Balance Sheet and Cash Flow

-As of June 30, 2016, cash and cash equivalents totaled $765 million and debt outstanding totaled $11.1 billion.
-Second quarter net cash provided by operating activities was $435 million and free cash flow was $291 million.
-The company paid dividends in the second quarter totaling $86 million.
+As of Dec.
+31, 2016, cash and cash equivalents totaled $683 million and debt outstanding totaled $10.5 billion.
+Fourth quarter net cash provided by operating activities was $583 million and free cash flow was $435 million.
+Full-year net cash provided by operating activities was $1.9 billion and free cash flow was $1.5 billion.
+The company reduced outstanding debt by $1.0 billion in the year.

-FIS will announce second quarter 2016 financial results on Tuesday, July 26 prior to market open.
-The company will sponsor a live webcast of its earnings conference call with the investment community, beginning at 8:30 a.m.
-(EST) Tuesday, July 26.
-To access the webcast, go to the Investor Relations section of FIS’ homepage, www.fisglobal.com.
+FIS will announce fourth quarter and full-year 2016 financial results on Tues., Feb.
+7, prior to market open.
+The company will sponsor a live webcast of its earnings conference call with the investment community beginning at 8:30 a.m.
+(EST) Tues., Feb.
+7. To access the webcast, go to the Investor Relations section of FIS’ homepage, www.fisglobal.com.
 A replay will be available after the conclusion of the live webcast.

 Use of Non-GAAP Financial Information

 Generally Accepted Accounting Principles (GAAP) is the term used to refer to the standard framework of guidelines for financial accounting.
 GAAP includes the standards, conventions, and rules accountants follow in recording and summarizing transactions and in the preparation of financial statements.
-In addition to reporting financial results in accordance with GAAP, the company has provided non-GAAP financial measures, which it believes are useful to help investors better understand its financial performance, competitive position and prospects for the future.
-For these reasons, management also uses these measures in part to assess its performance.
+In addition to reporting financial results in accordance with GAAP, we have provided certain non-GAAP financial measures.

 EBITDA reflects earnings from continuing operations before interest, taxes, depreciation and amortization.

 Adjusted EBITDA excludes certain costs and other transactions which management deems non-operational in nature, the removal of which improves comparability of operating results across reporting periods.
-Adjusted EBITDA for our segments is presented in conformity with Accounting Standards Codification 280, Segment Reporting.
 This measure is reported to the chief operating decision maker for purposes of making decisions about allocating resources to the segments and assessing their performance.
-For these reasons, this measure, as it relates to our segments, is excluded from the definition of non-GAAP financial measures under the Securities and Exchange Commission's Regulation G and Item 10(e) of Regulation S-K.
+For this reason, Adjusted EBITDA, as it relates to our segments, is presented in conformity with Accounting Standards Codification 280, Segment Reporting, and is excluded from the definition of non-GAAP financial measures under the Securities and Exchange Commission's Regulation G and Item 10(e) of Regulation S-K.

 Adjusted EBITDA margin reflects adjusted EBITDA divided by adjusted revenue.